On teaching mathematics to gifted students: some enrichment ideas and educational activities: Distributive law.

 \section{Distributive law.}

-It is very convenient to have real world models for mathematical operations such as multiplication.
+It is very convenient to have real-world models for mathematical operations such as multiplication.
 These models can then be used to introduce further mathematical symbolism and abstraction.
 A simple multiplication model is given in Fig.~$ \ref{fig_star_model} $.
-Another simple multiplication-model is the area-model given in Fig.~$ \ref{fig_area_model_first} $.
+Another simple multiplication model is the area model given in Fig.~$ \ref{fig_area_model_first} $.
 Traditionally, two and higher digit multiplication is taught by using the column method.
 The traditional method is a fast and efficient method of doing multiplication by hand.
 However, often students do not really understand why the multiplication algorithm works.
-They just follow it mechanically without any actual insight about the whole process.
-On the other to use the distributive property, to teach multiplication to young children has the advantage that the concepts are understandable with an easy visualization offered by the `area model' of the multiplication operation (Fig.~$ \ref{fig_area_model_distributive} $, Fig.~$ \ref{fig_area_multiplication_distributive2} $).
-Moreover, this way students learn about the concept of `area' and `multiplication' together, unlike the traditional method wherein the concept of area is introduced much later.
-Interestingly, the distributive property illustrates an important problem solving strategy in mathematics (as well as maybe in our lives): when one is unable to solve a hard problem, one should try to break it into smaller problems which can then be solved.
+They just follow it mechanically without any actual insight into the whole process.
+On the other hand, using the distributive property to teach multiplication to young children has the advantage that the concepts are understandable with an easy visualization offered by the `area model' of the multiplication operation (Fig.~$ \ref{fig_area_model_distributive} $).
+Moreover, on following this approach students learn the concepts of `area' and `multiplication' together, unlike the traditional method wherein the concept of area is introduced much later.
+Interestingly, the distributive property illustrates an important problem-solving strategy in mathematics (as well as maybe in our lives): when one is unable to solve a hard problem, one should try to break it into smaller problems that are easier to solve.
 This concept can be used to teach how to perform multiplication as well as division operations.
-Anya initially had some trouble in learning multiplication and distributive law using the area model.
-However, once she understood this method she preferred it over the column method of multiplication, that she was learning at her school.
+Anya initially had some trouble learning multiplication and distributive law using the area model.
+However, once she understood this method, she preferred it over the column method of multiplication, that she was learning at her school.